V. M. Sudheeran

-V. M. Sudheeran (born 26 May 1948) is an Indian politician, who was a former President of the Kerala Pradesh Congress Committee (KPCC), former Speaker of the Kerala Legislative Assembly, Health Minister of Kerala, and a prominent political leader in Kerala.
+Vylopally Mama Sudheeran (born 26 May 1948) is an Indian politician, who was a former President of the Kerala Pradesh Congress Committee (KPCC), former Speaker of the Kerala Legislative Assembly, Health Minister of Kerala, and a prominent political leader in Kerala.
 He was a member of the 6th, 11th, 12th and 13th Lok Sabha representing Alappuzha each time and a member of the Kerala Legislative Assembly from 1980 to 1996 representing Manalur.

 Political career

 Sudheeran started his political career through the Kerala Students Union (KSU), which he served as President from 1971 to 1973.
 He was elected President of the State Youth Congress in 1975 and continued in the position till 1977.
 He was elected to the 6th Lok Sabha in 1977 from Alapuzha.
 In 1980, he contested the Niyamasabha elections from Manalur and won.
 He remained the MLA from the constituency until 1996.

 He served as the Speaker of Kerala Legislative Assembly from 1985 to 1987.
 In 1995, he was appointed Health Minister under Chief Minister A. K. Antony.
 In 1996, he sought election to the 11th Lok Sabha from Alappuzha and won again.
 He was re-elected from the same constituency again in 1998 and 1999.
 In 1999 he defeated the renowned Malayalam film Actor Murali with a considerable majority.

 In 2004 he lost to K. S. Manoj of the CPI(M).
 In 2009, he refused to contest the elections despite persuasions from party leadership and various social circles, stating that younger politicians need to be given opportunities.
 He is a true Gandhian.

 On 10 February 2014, he was selected KPCC President by the High Command of the Indian National Congress.
 He resigned from the post on 10 March 2017, owing to health reasons although it is widely speculated that his resignation is part of a massive organizational revamp of the KPCC.